obspy/obspy/misc/docs/source/tutorial/code_snippets/xcorr_detector.rst

     detections = similarity_detector(ccs, 0.3, 10, 10, plot_detections=stream)

-The detection corresponds to the starttime of the template.
-If we know the origin time from the first explosion, we can directly get the origin time of the 2017 explosion:
+The above detection corresponds to the starttime of the template.
+If the template of the 2013 explosion is associated with its origin time, the origin time of the 2017 explosion can be directly determined.
+The thresshold is lowered to 0.2 to detect also the collapse which occured around 8 minutes after the 2013 test.

 .. testsetup::